rocherbpb/Barcoding/index.md

 ## Species discovery using COI barcoding
-### Species identification versus species discovery
+### Specimen identification versus species discovery
-Species identification involves matching a query sequence to a sequence in a reference library.
+Specimen identification involves matching the specimen or query sequence to sequences in a reference library.
-Species discovery involves characterising barcode diversity and delimiting this diversity into species.
-The former relies, ultimately, on the latter.
+Species discovery involves characterising barcode diversity, delimiting this diversity into species and, effectively, the creation of a reference library.
+The former, ultimately, on the latter.

 ### COI Barcode data
 Raw data will typically consist of 658bp sequences from the mtDNA COI locus acquired via [Folmer et al (1994)](https://pubmed.ncbi.nlm.nih.gov/7881515) primers.